 Public lands are owned by every citizen of the United States.
 We support their existence and upkeep with our tax dollars.
 Public lands are set aside for their scenic value, contribution to environmental quality such as clean air, wildlife value and contribution to our quality of life, among countless other reasons.
 The contention that public lands must financially support themselves with revenue from resource extractive industries such as logging, grazing and mining or recreational fees is contrary to their design.
 Undeveloped wild areas benefit a region in ways which cannot always be quantified.
 Commercial enterprises on public lands inherently exploit natural resources because wildland ecology isn’t governed by market forces, and they undermine the public’s right to enjoy public lands.

 The purpose of this piece is to provide basic descriptions of major legislation governing public lands, starting in 1964 until today, which are most applicable to the Clearwater Basin.
-Some legislation has been excluded due to space, such as the Organic Act, which created the National Forest Service, the Federal Land Policy and Management Act which deals mainly with public lands managed by the Bureau of Land Management (though important, these lands make up a very small percentage of public land in the Clearwater region) and the Alaska National Interest Land Conservation Act (ANILCA), intended to protect over 100 million acres in Alaska public lands.
+Some legislation has been excluded due to space, such as the Organic Act, which created the National Forest Service, the Federal Land Policy and Management Act which deals mainly with public lands managed by the Bureau of Land Management (though important, these lands make up a very small percentage of public land in the Clearwater region) and the Alaska National Interest Land Conservation Act (ANILCA), intended to protect over 100 million acres of public lands in Alaska.

-Timeline of the Passage of Major Public Lands Legislation:
+Timeline of the Passage of Important Public Land laws in the U.S.

 1969 – National Environmental Policy Act (NEPA)

 1976 – National Forest Management Act (NFMA) and Federal Land Policy Management Act (FLPMA)